-This is a learning opportunity, and you may go on if you’ve established a firm and clear expectation, as well as a set of consequences if the behaviour persists.
-If you must carry out the punishment (fear conditioning), do it in a respectful manner without yelling or shouting.
+This is a learning opportunity, and you may go on if you’ve established a firm and clear expectation, as well as a set of consequences if the behavior persists.
+If you must carry out the punishment, do it in a respectful manner without yelling or shouting.

 Teach Kids Expression

 Although it’s never okay to hit out at another person when talking to a child about why they’re upset, jealous, angry, frustrated, etc., you may help them express their feelings by utilizing I Feel Statements.